samer--/pljulia/README.md

 Add `jl_map/2`, like `jl_call/N` but mapped over lists.

-Add workspace variable allocation like in plml?

 Allow callbacks from Julia to Prolog

 Handle more Julia types directly: more base types?
 Arrays of more types?
+BitArray?

 Handle more node types in Julia syntax trees.